 Once your email list starts growing, you need to focus on building a relationship with your subscribers.
-The last thing you want to do is quietly collect email addresses and wait with your first gym email until the moment you want something from your subscribers.
+The last thing you want to do is quietly collect email addresses and wait with your first email until the moment you want something from your subscribers.

 Work it harder.
 Make it better.
 Do it faster.
 Makes us stronger.

 When someone signs up you can set up an automated message that will be sent the moment they confirm their subscription.
 The welcome email is your opportunity to set expectations and make a strong first impression.

 Content like this helps educate subscribers and inspires them to better their own lifestyle.

 When you know your clients well enough to understand their goals, challenges and pain points, you can use this to send personalized content.
 Personalization is a great email marketing tool to build a connection with your audience, and show them how much you care.

 Birthdays are also a good time to send some wishes.
 Offer a discount or small present in your birthday email to spark even more joy into their day.

 Furthermore, you can send targeted emails at certain times of the year.
-The summer season and holiday festivities are big happenings for many gyms and personal trainers.
+The summer season and holiday festivities are big happenings for many gyms and personal trainers!